Ahmed-ALU/English_Excel_Project/README.md

 ***“It is hard, challenging and time-consuming for non-experts and new spreadsheets users to perform average complexity data operations whether absolutely or in an acceptable time and quality”***

-### Please refer to the research document/paper from [HERE](https://docs.google.com/document/d/1lCygne2TUmsM03kNKZFZKGNhuR72Lf_GuhAtuDtNWPk/edit)
+### Please refer to the research document/paper from [HERE](https://docs.google.com/document/d/1lCygne2TUmsM03kNKZFZKGNhuR72Lf_GuhAtuDtNWPk/edit) for more details.
 *******************

 ## Project structure